Hybridisation in Organic Chemistry

 These interventions aimed to make interaction intuitive while maintaining conceptual clarity.

 The prototype was evaluated with students who already had prior knowledge of organic chemistry.
-Despite their familiarity with the subject, many students held misconceptions regarding:
+Students reported: